mcarfagno/nd013-c1-vision/README.md

 ![Dataset2](media/eda2.png "Objects in Waymo Open Dataset")

 #### Cross validation
-Given the challenging problem and given there are not many raw training images (only 100 tfrecords), I decided to create a cross-validation plit of 70/15/15 for training, validation and final test dataset.
+Given the challenging problem and given there are not many raw training images (only 100 tfrecords), the decisioon was to create a cross-validation split of 70/15/15 for training, validation and final test dataset.

-In my wiew this would help in having enough variety in validation and testing datasets: in fact with smaller splits there may have been the possibility of having either test or validation splits with no pedestrians!
+In my wiew, this would help in having enough variety in validation and testing datasets: in fact with smaller splits there may have been the possibility of having either test or validation splits with no pedestrians!
 Moreover, data augmentation will be leveraged to provide additional variety in training data.

 ### Training
 #### Reference experiment